jupyterhub/the-littlest-jupyterhub/docs/topic/installer-actions.rst

 		sudo userdel -r <user>

-Keep in mind that the files located in other file systems will have to be searched for and deleted manually.
+Keep in mind that the files located in other parts of the file system will have to be searched for and deleted manually.

 .. note::